Priti Patel set to deepen rift with France by sanctioning migrant boat ‘pushbacks’

 In a letter seen by The Independent, Mr Darmanin told Ms Patel: “The French position on intervention at sea remains unchanged.
 Safeguarding human lives at sea takes priority over considerations of nationality, status and migratory policy, out of strict respect for the international maritime law governing search and rescue at sea.

 “With regard to traffic and conditions for crossing the Channel, France has no other solution than to intervene most often on the basis of the provisions in international law governing search and rescue at sea.
-T

 “The use of maritime refoulement [pushbacks] to French territorial waters would risk having a negative impact on our cooperation.”